monero-rs/workflows/README.md

 # Shared Workflows

-This project gather a list of workflows shared across multiple **@monero-rs** repositories.
+This project gathers a list of workflows shared across multiple **@monero-rs** repositories.

 ## License